The Belmont Veterans Memorial Pier Enhancements

 History of the Belmont Pier

 The Belmont Veterans Memorial Pier is located at 35 39th Place, Long Beach CA, 90803.
 The original pier was built in 1915, and the existing concrete pier was constructed in 1965, approximately 100 feet from the previous timber “Grand Avenue Pier.”
 The Pier is approximately 1,620 feet long and generally 26 feet wide.
 The total surface area of the Pier is approximately 50,000 square feet, and it is currently constructed out of lightweight concrete and precast deck planks.
 Over the years, the Pier has had limited structural maintenance and has been steadily deteriorating.
-To learn more about the history of the Belmont Pier, click here.
+View more information on the Belmont Pier on the Department of Parks, Recreation and Marine website.